A new dimension for Grothendieck categories via the atom spectrum: Krull-Gabriel dimension of objects

-We start this section with definition of Gabriel-Krull dimension of objects.
+Let us begin this section with a definition.

-\begin{Definition} For a Grothendieck category $\cA$, we define the {\it Gabriel-Krull filtration} of $\cA$ as follows.
-For any ordinal number $\sigma$ we denote by $\cA_{\sigma}$, the localizing subcategory of $\cA$ which is defined in the following manner:
+\begin{Definition} For a Grothendieck category $\cA$, we define the {\it Krull-Gabriel filtration} of $\cA$ as follows.
+For any ordinal (i.e ordinal number) $\sigma$ we denote by $\cA_{\sigma}$, the localizing subcategory of $\cA$ which is defined in the following manner:

 $\cA_{-1}$ is the zero subcategory.

 $\cA_0$ is the smallest localizing subcategory containing all simple objects.